AndersDeath/holy-theory/content/algorithms/depth-first-search.md

 # Depth-first search

 Depth-First Search (DFS) is a graph traversal algorithm that systematically explores the vertices of a graph by going as deep as possible along each branch before backtracking.
-It starts at a chosen vertex, explores as far as possible along one branch, and then backtracks to explore other branches.
+It starts at a chosen vertex, explores as far as possible along one branch, and then backtracks to explore other ones.
 DFS is commonly used to detect cycles in a graph, topologically sort vertices, and solve problems related to connected components.

 ## How it works: